Why a PC is Better Than a Mac

 2. Hardware and Software Compatibility

 Many people argue that Macs have enough software to keep them going.
 The fact is that if you have a PC, you have way more options.
-You have more choice when it comes to any software or hardware.
-Basically, every piece of software compatible with Mac is compatible with PC (except for the software made by Apple).
-PC has way more choice when it comes to games, and any game on a PC will run better if you have a newer computer as the newest Macs have outdated Hardware.
-Mac users will always have to check if the hardware or software they buy is compatible with Mac.
-Yes, you can run Windows on a Mac, but what is the point.
-If you are going to use Windows for everything, you might buy a PC.
-Not to mention all the Office software for Mac is incredibly hard to use and completely illogical.
-Some basic commands which can easily be found on the Windows version of Office are complicated to find on a Mac.
-Not to mention Mac users don’t get the slick new Ribbon interface of Office 2007.
+You have more choices when it comes to any software or Hardware.
+Every piece of software compatible with a Mac is consistent with a PC (except for the software made by Apple).
+PCs have way more choices when it comes to games, and any game on a PC will run better if you have a newer computer, as the latest Macs have outdated hardware.
+Mac users will always have to check if the Hardware or software they buy is compatible with Mac.
+Yes, you can run Windows on a Mac, but what is the point?
+If you will use Windows for everything, you might buy a PC.
+Not to mention, all the Office software for Mac is incredibly hard to use and completely illogical.
+Some basic commands that can easily be found on the Windows version of Office are complicated to see on a Mac.
+Not to mention, Mac users don’t get the slick new Ribbon interface of Office 2007.

 READ MORE :